karolinagusmao/karolinagusmao/README.md

   A little bit about me...
   <br>
   <br>
-  💬 I speak Portuguese and English;
+  💬 I speak Portuguese and intermediate English;
   <br>
   🎓 I graduated in Systems Analysis and Development;
   <br>